Biology and Health Division

 University Representative: Nathalie Bonnefoy (IRCM)

-University Hospital Representative: Guillaume Cartron (IGMM)
+Hospital Representative: Guillaume Cartron (IGMM)

 Montpellier’s large cancer research community is dedicated to understanding the fundamental mechanisms of the disease and improving its treatment.

-It comprises some fifty teams spread across 10 joint research units under the supervision of the University of Montpellier and the CNRS or Inserm (CBS, CRBM, IGF, IGH, IGMM, IRCM, IRIM, IRMB, LPHI, PhyMedExp) as well as three healthcare centers (Montpellier University Hospital, Nîmes University Hospital, and ICM).
+It comprises some 50 teams spread across 10 joint research units under the supervision of the University of Montpellier and the CNRS or Inserm (CBS, CRBM, IGF, IGH, IGMM, IRCM, IRIM, IRMB, LPHI, PhyMedExp) as well as three healthcare centers (Montpellier University Hospital, Nîmes University Hospital, and ICM).

 This community’s excellence in research is internationally recognized.
 This is reflected in national accreditations:

-• The “SIRIC Montpellier Cancer” project was accredited in 2013, 2018, and 2023 by INCa, DGOS, and AVIESAN.
+- The “SIRIC Montpellier Cancer” project was accredited in 2013, 2018, and 2023 by INCa, DGOS, and AVIESAN.

 SIRIC Montpellier Cancer is one of eight Research Cancer Research Sites in France.
 Based on the model of American “Comprehensive Cancer Centers,” it brings together on a single site a group of clinicians and researchers from the Montpellier Cancer Institute, the Montpellier University Hospital, and eight research institutes affiliated with Inserm, the CNRS, and the two universities of Montpellier.
-Drawing on multidisciplinary research teams (clinical, biology, physics, mathematics, humanities, and social sciences) and state-of-the-art technological platforms, SIRIC Montpellier Cancer is currently conducting integrated and innovative research focused on three central themes—radiotherapy, prevention and supportive care, and onco-metabolism—with the ultimate goal of transforming clinical practices in oncology.
+Drawing on multidisciplinary research teams (clinical, biological, physical, mathematical, and humanities and social sciences) and state-of-the-art technological platforms, SIRIC Montpellier Cancer is currently conducting integrated and innovative research focused on three central themes—radiotherapy, prevention and supportive care, and onco-metabolism—with the ultimate goal of transforming clinical practices in oncology. - The “EvoCan” University Hospital Federation (FHU) project, accredited by AVIESAN in 2017 and 2023

 Genetics and Epigenetics